 This computer based exam is offered in the Spring and Fall of every year.

 NEW….
 NKE Educational Requirement starting 2021 (posted April 7, 2018)

-As of January 2021, CPHR Manitoba will be adding a new educational requirement that must be completed prior to writing the National Knowledge Exam (NKE).
+As of January 2021, CPHR NL will be adding a new educational requirement that must be completed prior to writing the National Knowledge Exam (NKE).
 This requirement is applicable unless the individual is covered by another eligible path.

-Starting January 1, 2021, you will need to prove that you meet the educational requirements in order to write the NKE; therefore, if you plan to enroll in the June 2021 NKE, please ensure that you have successfully completed all nine accredited HR courses offered by CPHR NL.
+Starting January 1, 2021, you will need to prove that you meet the educational requirements in order to write the NKE; therefore, if you plan to enroll in the Spring 2021 NKE, please ensure that you have successfully completed all nine accredited HR courses offered by CPHR NL.

 If you have successfully completed any courses that are equivalent to any of the listed courses offered, you may be able to transfer credits.
 Further information will be available in the coming months.